-High levels of phosphorus or calcium in your blood will cause calcium deposits in your blood vessels and other organs, such as your heart, lungs and joints.
+High phosphorus can cause calcium to build up in your blood vessels and organs and other organs, such as your heart, lungs and joints.
 Calcium deposits are buildups of calcium that can cause symptoms such as itchy skin, joint pain and red eyes.
 Over time, calcium deposits in blood vessels can make them hard and lead to serious health problems, such as heart attacks, strokes and painful open skin sores.